 Henry was right to be wary of Richard’s friends who were among the most powerful European rulers and Henry’s most dangerous antagonists.
 They included Maximilian, King of the Romans (later Holy Roman Emperor), Charles VIII of France, James IV of Scotland and Joao II of Portugal.
 All had met the young man and found his claim and his demeanour convincing, though in some cases, their desire to provoke Henry may have lent some strength to Richard’s claims.

 Richard’s greatest supporter was Margret of York, Dowager Duchess of Burgundy, sister to Edward IV, aunt to Richard of York and virulent in her hatred of the usurper, Henry Tudor.
 Tournai, where Perkin Warbeck was said to originate, was within Burgundy’s sphere of influence.
 Henry claimed all along that Margaret was the initiator of the conspiracy and it was she who plucked Perkin up and trained him to impersonate Richard of York.
-The fact that Margaret had been one of Lambert Simnel’s supporters lends some credence to this claim.
+The fact that Margaret had been one of Lambert Simnel’s supporters lent some credence to this claim.

 However, Henry himself threw doubt on his own narrative of Perkin Warbeck’s childhood as there were two versions of the confession, the one circulated in England, and a French version circulated on the Continent.
 While the English version sees Perkin as a lazy and rebellious boy who runs away from home and wanders the street until a soft hearted English merchant picks him up and takes him to Lisbon, the French version sees him as a young man with promise being educated by a well-placed sponsor to enter the church, a young man who may very well have been recommended to the Duchess of Burgundy as a good candidate to impersonate a prince.

-So here we have two likely scenarios.
+So far, we have two likely scenarios.
 The man sent to the Tower to kill the two princes kills Edward but takes pity on little Richard.
 He organises for him to escape to Flanders for safe-keeping, just as his uncles Richard and George had been sent during the Wars of the Roses.
 There he is protected by his aunt, the Duchess of Burgundy, who hopes one day to send him back to England to reclaim his throne, throwing her support behind Lambert Simnel to test the strength of the Yorkist cause.
 An alternative scenario is that after the failure of the Lambert Simnel rebellion, Margaret seeks out a likely young man to be trained up to impersonate her nephew.

 However, historian Anne Wroe has identified a third possibility.